tc39/proposal-call-this/README.md

 |`new` expressions with arguments | `new C()->fn` |
 | Optional chains                 | `a?.b->fn`    |

-The bound functions created by the bind operator are **indistinguishable** from the bound functions that are already created by [`Function.prototype.bind`][bind].
+The bound functions created by the bind-`this` operator are **indistinguishable** from the bound functions that are already created by [`Function.prototype.bind`][bind].
 Both are **exotic objects** that do not have a `prototype` property,